ll.pysql – Database import script

 Bases:

-command restores the previously active exception handling mode (i.e. the one active before the lastpush_raise_exceptions
+pop_raise_exceptionscommand restores the previously active exception handling mode (i.e. the one active before the lastpush_raise_exceptionscommand).For the parameters

 - class ll.pysql.check_errors[source]